A Night in Texas: The God Delusion, Unholy Alliance, Global Slaughter and lineup changes (2014–2018)

-The Divine Dichotomy, departure of Ethan Lucas and Digital Apocalypse (2021–present)
+The Divine Dichotomy, departure of Ethan Lucas and Digital Apocalypse (2021–2024)

 The band would return from a hiatus by releasing a new single titled "Flesh Kingdom" on May 24, 2021, and announcing a double album titled The Divine Dichotomy - Chapter I and The Divine Dichotomy - Chapter II, which were both released on July 16, 2021.
 On June 13, 2021, another single from the album titled "Doom" would be released.
 On March 24, 2022, the band announced that they had signed to Unique Leader Records and dropped their first single on the label titled "God's Throne".
 On January 27, 2023, Ethan Lucas announced his departure from the band.
 On May 15, 2024, the band released a single titled "Apex Of Agony" and announced that their fourth studio album titled Digital Apocalypse would be released on August 2, 2024.
 Shortly after that, the band welcomed Sam Cameron as their new vocalist on May 19, 2024.
 Two more singles off the album titled "Welcome To The Gulag" and "Death Protocol" were released on June 6, 2024, and July 11, 2024, respectively.
 A deathcore band from Sydney named SHIVA released a single in September 2024 titled "Heed The Collapse" which featured Sam Cameron.

+The Darkest Side of Humanity (2026–present)

+On July 7, 2026, the band announced that their fifth studio album titled The Darkest Side Of Humanity will release on September 4, 2026 and revealed the first single from the album titled "Metastatic Misery".
+The second single titled "A Primal Conditioning" was released on August 4, 2026.